 Not everyone is meant to be a healer – shaman, herbalist, therapist, nurse, doctor, artist.

 We need engineers, technicians, carpenters, scientists, farmers, nannies, salespeople, truck drivers.

 We need those whose job is to dig the ground and bury the dead.
 If you meet one, bow to them.

 Each to his or her own calling, different, yet equally indispensable.

-Differences are what allows each one contribute to build a complete and balanced world.
+Differences are what allow each one contribute to build a complete and balanced world.

-We need fools – a reason for the wise one to be known as ‘wise’.
+We need fools – a reason for the wise to be known as ‘wise’.